-Atlanta spa shootings coincide with rise of anti-Asian hate online
+Anti-Asian attacks rise along with online vitriol

 Stop AAPI Hate, an advocacy group for Asian Americans and Pacific Islanders, in a report released before the shootings, said Tuesday that it had received more than 3,700 reports of anti-Asian verbal harassment, civil rights violations and physical assault over the last year.

 People reported being spat on, refused service and called demeaning slurs while shopping, in class or on the sidewalk.
-Women represented two-thirds of the reports; one said she had been told to “go back to Wuhan” and called a “Thai whore.”
+Women represented two-thirds of the reports; one said she had been told to “go back to Wuhan” and called a “Thai wh---.”

 The group said in a statement after the shootings that they “will only exacerbate the fear and pain that the Asian American community continues to endure.”

-The forum’s glossary page listed scores of abbreviations, explaining the specialized terminology used to navigate the gray area between spa services and sex work.
-Of the many racial references common to the sex industry, a large number were directed toward or to be used with Asian women, including translations of sexual phrases from several Chinese dialects.
+The police have given no indication that the spas were connected to illegal activity, and Atlanta Mayor Keisha Lance Bottoms (D) said Wednesday that they were “legally operating businesses that have not been on our radar.”

-One poster criticized the “thoughts and prayers” sentiment being shared by others, saying it was a stark contrast to the transactional nature of a forum that reduced the women to replaceable imports from Asia.
+But Asian spas have long been a punchline for racist stereotypes, sexist jokes and accusations of prostitution.

-On far-right online forums, users on Wednesday wavered between calling the attack a “false flag” event orchestrated to push “the gun control agenda” and cracking crude racist jokes about the rampage as a “happy ending” — a reference to the term commonly used to describe a sex act at the end of a massage.
+On far-right online forums, users on Wednesday wavered between calling the attacks a “false flag” event orchestrated to push “the gun control agenda” and cracking crude racist jokes about the rampage as a “happy ending” — a reference to the term commonly used to describe a sex act at the end of a massage.

 Georgia state Sen. Michelle Au, a Democrat, told The Washington Post she was “shocked” but “not surprised” by the violence due to the “increasing discrimination and violence against our Asian American communities.”